 Correction of plasma TAC for metabolites

 It is common that the PET tracer is metabolized in the liver, kidneys or other parts of the body already during the PET scan, and one or more of the metabolites is still carrying the isotope label.
-If labeled metabolites are found in the plasma in significant amounts, their proportion has to be subtracted from the plasma curve, because only the concentration of parent tracer can be used as input function in quantitative analysis of the tracer kinetics.
+If labelled metabolites are found in the plasma in significant amounts, their proportion has to be subtracted from the plasma curve, because only the concentration of parent tracer can be used as input function in quantitative analysis of the tracer kinetics.

 Metabolite correction in TPC

 The fractions of authentic (parent) tracer in plasma must be written in an ASCII file (fraction data).
-A mathematical function can be fitted to these fractions.
+A mathematical function or compartmental model can be fitted to these fractions.
 Total radioactivity in plasma (PTAC) is measured from arterial plasma samples.
 With that and the fitted parent fractions, metabolite corrected plasma curve can be calculated using metabcor.
 TACs of radioactive metabolites in plasma can also be saved, if necessary.

 Alternative metabolite correction methods